-At 50 years old, Sesame Street is one of the longest-running scripted series on television.
-Its main competition comes from soap operas like Guiding Light (which ran for 57 years before calling it quits in 2009), General Hospital (which has been on the air for 56 years, and counting), Days of Our Lives (55 years so far), and As the World Turns (which ended its 54-year run in 2010)
+At more than 50 years old, Sesame Street is one of the longest-running scripted series on television.
+Its main competition comes from soap operas like Guiding Light (which ran for 57 years before calling it quits in 2009), General Hospital (which has been on the air for 57 years, and counting), Days of Our Lives (55 years so far), and As the World Turns (which ended its 54-year run in 2010)

 48. There are versions of Sesame Street all over the world.